Feb 9, 2021

 Don’t substitute half-and-half for the heavy cream, the lemon juice will cause it to curdle.

-Best Temperature to Bake Salmon
+What’s the Best Temperature to Bake Salmon At?

-How to Make Lemon Dill Salmon
+How to Make Lemon Dill Salmon (Step-by-Step)

 1. Make the lemon dill sauce.
 Add the wine, lemon juice, shallot and garlic to a small saucepan and bring to a boil over medium heat.
 Lower the heat to medium-low then add the dried dill and simmer until the wine has reduced by just over half, about 10 minutes.